enigmarikki/injective-indexer-rs/Readme.md

    - Consumer components process data in phases:
      - Markets are processed first
      - Positions and other data follow
-   - Real-time updates are published via Redis PubSub
+   - Real-time updates are published via dragonfly PubSub
    - Historical data is stored in ScyllaDB

 ## Features